J.D., Order of the Coif, University of California – Berkeley, 2010

 United States District Courts for Northern District of California, Central District of California, and Eastern District of California

 Sarah advises a wide range of project developers and sponsors regarding asset development, purchase, and sale, with a particular focus on renewable energy and transmission projects.
 She assists project proponents regarding compliance with the National Environmental Policy Act (NEPA) and state counterpart laws.
-She assists project proponents secure a range of local, state, and federal entitlements and defends those approvals when necessary.
+Sarah also helps secure the full suite of local, state, and federal entitlements for projects, and defends those approvals when necessary.
 On the transactional side, Sarah drafts and negotiates project finance and asset purchase agreements, power purchase agreements, interconnection agreements, airport consortium and operations agreements, and other project-related contracts.